LiamTHCH/Proxymanager/README.md

 ### Parsing Configurations

-The `parse_config` function parses a formatted string of 3proxy configurations, extracting proxy type, port, endpoint, interface (if specified), and associated users.
+The `parse_config` function parses a formatted string or file of 3proxy configurations, extracting proxy type, port, endpoint, interface (if specified), and associated users.

 ### Adding a Proxy

 Use the `create_proxy` function to add a new proxy entry.
 Provide parameters for type, port, endpoint, interface (optional), and users (optional).

+### Editing a Proxy

+The `edit_proxy` function allows modifying an existing proxy entry identified by its port number.
+It accepts parameters to update connection type, endpoint, interface, and users associated with the proxy.

 ### Listing Proxies